polarfire-soc/polarfire-soc-bare-metal-examples/README.md

 #### 3.7.1. `MPFS_HAL_FIRST_HART` and `MPFS_HAL_LAST_HART`

-These defines are used to select the number of harts your application will use.
+These defines select the inclusive range of hart IDs that the MPFS HAL starts for an application.
+`MPFS_HAL_FIRST_HART` identifies the first hart in the range and `MPFS_HAL_LAST_HART` identifies the last.
+Both values must be from 0 through 4, and the first value must not be greater than the last value.

 | Hart Name | Hart Number |
 | --------- | ----------: |